bryanem32/hyperv_vm_creator/README.md

 - This program is separate from the Hyper-V VM Creator because this can be used independently after the drivers are updated on the Main Host PC
 - This program is only tested/verified to work on VMs created by the Hyper-V VM Creator.
 - Microsoft Hyper-V limits Guest VM GPU Partitioning VRAM to 4GB, regardless of Host PC's GPU VRAM size
+- **IMPORTANT:** On Windows 10 PRO Host (Main PC), Disable Integrated Graphics (iGPU) if using an AMD CPU
-- **IMPORTANT:** On a Windows 11 PRO Host, Virtual Machine GPU Updater now can use Integrated Graphics or Discreet GPU for the VM
+- **IMPORTANT:** On Windows 11 PRO Host (Main PC), Virtual Machine GPU Updater can pick between Integrated Graphics or Discreet GPU for the VM
 # Known Issues
 - None
 # What's New